canonical/lxd/specs/rest-api.md

 rather than actually removing the entry.

 Uses a standard return value.

+## /1.0/trust
+### GET
+Return a list of URLs for trusted certificates.

+### PUT (unauthenticated)
+Add a new trusted certificate.

+    {
+        'type': "client",                       # Certificate type (keyring), currently only client 'certificate': "BASE64",                # If provided, a valid x509 certificate.
+If not, the client certificate of the connection will be used
+        'password': "server-trust-password"     # The trust password for that server }

+This is a sync operation.

+## /1.0/trust/\<fingerprint\>
+### GET
+Return detailed information about a certificate.

+    {
+        'type': "client",
+        'certificate': "BASE64"
+    }

+### DELETE

+Remove a trusted certificate.

+This is a sync operation.

 ## /1.0/longpoll
 This URL isn't a standard REST object, instead it's a longpoll service